kreibaum/pacosako/README.md

 Remember: if you just want to help with translations, use [Weblate](https://hosted.weblate.org/engage/pacoplay/).

-This part is for development. is switching the used language when programming.
+This part is for development.
+It is switching the used language when programming.

 If you want to merge translations that were done with weblate, use